IBM/integrity-enforcer/docs/README_QUICK.md

 ## Protect Resources with Integrity Verifier
 ​
-Once IV is deployed to a cluster, you are ready to put resources on the cluster into signature-based protection.
+Once Integrity Verifier is deployed to a cluster, you are ready to put resources on the cluster into signature-based protection.
 To start actual protection, you need to define which resources should be protected specifically.
 This section describes the execution flow for protecting a specific resource (e.g. ConfigMap) in a specific namespace (e.g. `secure-ns`) on your cluster.

 The steps for protecting resources include:
 - Define which reource(s) should be protected.